top of page

 Friction Over Restriction

-By adding a bit of friction; a.k.a. the pouch, we interrupt that cycle just long enough for your brain to look up and ask,
+By adding a bit of friction; a.k.a. a phone pouch, we interrupt that cycle just long enough for your brain to look up and ask,

 “What else is here?”